-Just like someone with type 1 diabetes will always need insulin, a person with bipolar disorder will likely need to take medication for his whole life.
+Just like someone with type 1 diabetes will always need insulin, a person with bipolar disorder will likely need to take medication for their whole life.
 Research shows that many of those who stop often find their symptoms return within a year.

 As important as it is, people often don't stay the course with their medication.
 There are some common reasons why someone might skip doses or stop taking drugs.
-If you have a friend or family member with bipolar disorder, you can help him stick with it.
+If you have a friend or family member with bipolar disorder, you can help them stick with it.
 And knowing the reason the person quits using the medicine can help.

 The reason: The drugs don't seem to be working.

-The reason: He just forgets.
+The reason: They just forget.

-The reason: He hates the side effects.
+The reason: They hate the side effects.

-The reason: He just refuses.
+The reason: They just refuses.